|

 for the transfer window, but there was more interest in whether

-in the autumn, there had been rumours of a multi-million deal.
+autumn, there had been rumours of a multi-million deal.
+The Daily Mail

-turned down two offers, and added that he had told the bidders,
+down two offers, and added that he had told the bidders, 'We don't deal

 the end of January, along with top scorer Jermaine Beckford.
 Some